Macao Special Administrative Region passport: Overseas

-As of 27 July 2025, Macao SAR passport holders enjoy visa-free or visa-on-arrival access to 148 countries and territories worldwide.
+According to the Henley Passport Index, Macao SAR passport holders enjoy visa-free access to 141 countries and territories worldwide.
 This includes all Member States of the European Union, Brazil, Japan, Malaysia, Russia, Singapore, South Africa and South Korea.
-In 2025, the Henley Passport Index ranked the Macao SAR passport as the 31st most powerful passport globally.
-In comparison, the Hong Kong SAR passport was ranked 18th, while the PRC passport was ranked 60th.
+In the 2026 edition of the Henley Passport Index, the Macao SAR passport ranked 29th globally, compared with 13th for the Hong Kong SAR passport and 55th for the PRC passport.

 As Chinese citizens, holders of a Macao Special Administrative Region passport are entitled to full consular protection by Chinese foreign missions abroad.

 Macao SAR passport holders may undertake a paid activity (i.e. work) visa-free for a maximum of 90 days within a 180-day period in the Schengen Agreement signatory states of Belgium, Denmark, Iceland, Lithuania, Luxembourg, the Netherlands, Norway, Slovenia and Sweden (though not in Portugal).
 In Switzerland, another Schengen signatory state, Macao SAR passport holders can apply for a permit for "gainful occupation" of maximum 8 days in a calendar year during their visa-exempt stay without needing to apply for a work visa; however, this 8-day exemption does not cover occupation in the primary or secondary construction industry, civil engineering, catering and hotel services, industrial and private cleaning industries, surveillance and security services, and sex industry.
 Alternatively, if in possession of a long term residence permit issued by any other Schengen member state, a Macao SAR passport holder may undertake gainful occupation for up to 3 months visa-free in Switzerland without any of the aforementioned industry restrictions.
 In Croatia (a European Union member state which acceded to the Schengen agreement on 1st Jan 2024), Macao SAR passport holders may undertake a paid activity (i.e. work) visa-free for a maximum of 90 days within a 180-day period.

 Macao SAR passport holders aged between 18 and 30 are eligible to apply under the Working Holiday Scheme by the New Zealand Government.
 If successful, a visa is issued which permits the holder to spend up to 12 months in New Zealand for the primary purpose of travel but allowing for supplementary short-term employment or study.
 The scheme is highly competitive as applicants from Macao and mainland China are subject to a quota of 1000 visas annually (there is a separate quota for Hong Kong applicants).